sapran/cv/readme.md

 :email: vlad@styran.com :phone: +380 63 178 4683 :house: Kyiv, Ukraine

 ## Summary
 Vlad Styran is an internationally known cyber security enthusiast, security leader, and ethical hacker, with main areas of expertise focused on Penetration Testing, Social Engineering, and Security Awareness.
-In order to help companies better protect their critical data and staff from modern cyber threats, he has created a unique methodology of identification, assessment, and treatment of "human factor" security issues.
+To help companies better protect their critical data and staff from modern cyber threats, he has created a unique methodology of identification, assessment, and treatment of "human factor" security issues.

 At Berezha Security, Vlad is responsible for delivery of first-rate security assessment services and consulting the clients on a broad range of cyber security matters, such as application/software security, cyber security awareness, bug bounty programs, security policy and compliance.